Skip to main content

 Lake Skadar Carp

-Freshwater carp from Lake Skadar, traditionally prepared whole and baked with vegetables or fried.
-Served at traditional restaurants around the lake, especially in Virpazar.
+Freshwater carp from Lake Skadar, usually cooked whole, either baked with vegetables or fried.
+Look for it at the restaurants ringing the lake, especially in Virpazar.

 Lamb Under the Bell (Jagnjetina Ispod Sača)